cwt/neosqlite/documents/TODO/MISSING_APIS_IMPLEMENTATION_PLAN.md

   - Command monitoring with events
   - Server monitoring and topology monitoring
   - Connection monitoring

+## Feasible Features Based on SQLite Capabilities

+Based on a comprehensive feasibility analysis considering SQLite's capabilities and limitations, the following features can be implemented with high probability of success:

+### Highly Feasible Features

+#### Aggregation Pipeline Enhancements
+- **`$bucket` and `$bucketAuto`** - ❌ NOT IMPLEMENTED - Can be implemented using SQL CASE statements and range functions for data analysis and grouping operations
+- **`$facet`** - ❌ NOT IMPLEMENTED - Can be implemented by running multiple concurrent queries and combining results for multi-dimensional analysis
+- **`$out` and `$merge`** - ❌ NOT IMPLEMENTED - Can be implemented using SQL INSERT/UPDATE statements to write aggregation results to other tables/collections for ETL operations
+- **`$addFields` improvements** - ✅ COMPLETED - Already enhanced with complex expressions to align with PyMongo behavior

+#### Advanced Query Operators
+- **`$elemMatch` in projections** - ❌ NOT IMPLEMENTED - Can be implemented using JSON path functions for currently missing functionality (Note: regular $elemMatch is implemented but not in projections)
+- **`$all` operator improvements** - ✅ COMPLETED - Already enhanced using JSON array functions and existence checks

+#### Performance and Monitoring Features
+- **Explain plan functionality** - ❌ NOT IMPLEMENTED - SQLite has built-in EXPLAIN QUERY PLAN functionality that can be exposed for query optimization and debugging (though used internally for testing)
+- **Collection statistics** - ❌ NOT IMPLEMENTED - SQLite provides table statistics via PRAGMA commands for performance analysis and monitoring
+- **Index usage statistics** - ❌ NOT IMPLEMENTED - SQLite provides index usage information that can support optimization and maintenance

+#### Session and Transaction Management
+- **Client sessions** - ❌ NOT IMPLEMENTED - Can be implemented at the application level for modern applications and distributed transactions
+- **Read/write concerns** - ❌ NOT IMPLEMENTED - Can be implemented as configuration options for consistency and reliability control
+- **Retryable writes** - ❌ NOT IMPLEMENTED - Can be implemented with exception handling and retry logic for resilience

+#### Advanced Indexing Features
+- **Partial indexes** - ✅ COMPLETED - SQLite supports partial indexes (WHERE clause in CREATE INDEX), already implemented for performance optimization with targeted indexes
+- **TTL indexes simulation** - ❌ NOT IMPLEMENTED - Can be implemented using triggers and background cleanup tasks for automatic cleanup of time-based data
+- **Advanced text index options** - ✅ COMPLETED - SQLite FTS5 already provides good text search with additional options implemented

+#### Connection Management Features
+- **Connection pooling** - ❌ NOT IMPLEMENTED - Can be implemented at the application level using connection pools for better performance in multi-threaded applications
+- **URI parsing** - ❌ NOT IMPLEMENTED - Standard Python functionality for standardization and configuration
+- **Timeout handling** - ❌ NOT IMPLEMENTED - SQLite supports timeout configuration for connection timeout and retry handling

 ## Missing PyMongo Features by Priority